Ayushi22jain/Credit-card-fraud-analysis/README.md

-# Credit-card-fraud-analysis
+** Credit-card-fraud-analysis**

 Handled imbalanced dataset by using sampling method.

-In this I have done under sampling,over sampling,smote analysis
+Performed Cross Validation Like K-FOLD and Hyperpaqrameter Tuning.

+Then evaluated through under sampling, over sampling, smote analysis and Ensampled Technique.

-Checked accurecy,precision by confusion matrix using Random tree classifier,Classification,
+Checked accurecy and precision by confusion matrix using logistic regression, Random forest classifier, Classification.